 Umar Sadiq: Nigeria striker grabs brace to propel Almeria past Mirandes

-Nigeria international Umar Sadiq continued with his goal-scoring form in Spain after he grabbed two goals in Almeria’s 2-1 Segunda Division victory against Mirandes on Saturday.
+Nigeria international Umaru Sadiq continued with his goal-scoring form in Spain after he grabbed two goals in Almeria’s 2-1 Segunda Division victory against Mirandes on Saturday.

 The 25-year-old attacker grabbed the opener in the 69th minute before adding the second in the 72nd minute.
 Though Sergio Camello reduced the deficit for the away side in the added minutes, it was Almeria who held on to pick up their third straight victory in the league.